nuagenetworks/nuage-ospdirector/Documentation/20.10/README.rst

 In this phase, you prepare Nuage containers for the integration.

 1. Add the below contents to /home/stack/containers-prepare-parameter.yaml.
 A complete file can be found in `Sample Environment Files`_.
+Make sure to use the correct z-version in the tag for upstream containers.

 ::